Floorp-Projects/Floorp/testing/raptor/raptor/perfdocs/webextension.rst

   $ ./mach raptor --test raptor-speedometer --app=geckoview --binary="org.mozilla.geckoview_example"

-Note: Speedometer on Android GeckoView is currently running on two devices in production - the Google Pixel 2 and the Moto G5 - therefore it is not guaranteed that it will run successfully on all/other untested android devices.
-There is an intermittent failure on the Moto G5 where speedometer just stalls (`Bug 1492222 <https://bugzilla.mozilla.org/show_bug.cgi?id=1492222>`_).
+Note: Speedometer on Android GeckoView is currently running on two devices in production - the Google Pixel 6 and the Samsung A51 - therefore it is not guaranteed that it will run successfully on all/other untested android devices.

 To run a Raptor page-load test (i.e. tp6m-1) on the GeckoView Example app, use this command line: